DcRonan/Tic-Tac-Toe/README.md

 | [License](#license) |

 ## Description
-> In this project we created a playable Tic Tac Toe game.
+> In this project, we created a playable Tic Tac Toe game.
 For a live demo, please follow the link below.

 ![gif](https://media.giphy.com/media/Yj97rLWiH29Hi/source.gif)